L0KItheGOD/ESP32-wifi-hacking/README.md

 # Usage

-1.Download and open up the flash project.
+1. Download and open up the flash project.
 Type in the COM port that your ESP32 is currently connected to.

-2.Power up your ESP32.
+2. Power up your ESP32.

-3.Connect to the access point under the name *Management AP* (will start automatically after boot) using any device of your choice.
+3. Connect to the access point under the name *Management AP* (will start automatically after boot) using any device of your choice.

-4.Login *password: mgmtadmin*
+4. Login *password: mgmtadmin*

-5.Open up *192.168.4.1* in you browser to access the control panel .
+5. Open up *192.168.4.1* in you browser to access the control panel .

 # Contributing